theforeman/foreman-documentation/guides/README.md

 | {SmartProxy} | Smart Proxy | Capsule |

 The table only covers the most frequent terms.
-The rest are defined in the [attributes file](common/attributes.adoc).
+The rest are defined in the attribute files:

+* [attributes.adoc](common/attributes.adoc): version definitions and includes for other attribute files.
+* [attributes-base.adoc](common/attributes-base.adoc): base attributes common for all builds.
+* [attributes-foreman-el.adoc](common/attributes-foreman-el.adoc): base overrides for foreman-el build.
+* [attributes-foreman-deb.adoc](common/attributes-foreman-deb.adoc): base overrides for foreman-deb build.
+* [attributes-katello.adoc](common/attributes-katello.adoc): base overrides for katello build.
+* [attributes-satellite.adoc](common/attributes-satellite.adoc): base overrides for satellite build.

 Variables cannot be used in shell or code examples.
 To use them, use "attributes" keyword: